preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 + **Title**: Add a title for the community.
 + **Description**: Add a dscription if needed.
-+ **Show in Public Listings**: If a link to the community should be available in public listings (meaning listings in Omnia) select this option.
++ **Show in public listings**: If a link to the community should be available in public listings (meaning listings in Omnia) select this option.
 If this option is deselected, the community can only be reached by specific links, for example in a Workspace navigation.
-+ **Default View Access/Limit View Acess**: If you select “Limit View Access” you can change view permissions for the community to specific users.
++ **Default view access/Limit view acess**: If you select “Limit view access” you can change view permissions for the community to specific users.
 + **Alias**: The last part of the address to the site is created automatically but can be edited if necessary.
 If the name (address) already exists an alternative address is suggested.
 + **Languages**: The same language as the main business profile language is suggested.
 Another language can be selected if needed.
-+ **ADD IMAGE**: The editor setting up a Community Rollup can choose to show images for the communities, both for List and for Card display.
-Here you can select an image to be shown there, using the Media Picker.
++ **ADD IMAGE**: The editor setting up a community rollup can choose to show images for the communities, both for List and for Card display.
+Here you can select an image to be shown there, using the media picker.
 When an image has been selected it can be deleted or edited using the X and the pen that is shown then.

 4. Click "Next" and use the following settings:

 .. image:: community-settings2-v7.png

-+ **App Administrators**: The active administrator (you) is automatically added as app administrator.
++ **App administrators**: The active administrator (you) is automatically added as app administrator.
 Add or delete administrators as needed.
 There must always be at least one.

 5. The Properties step may be different in different templates, or maybe not be needed at all.
 Here's an example.
 Note that a star indicates if that the property is mandatory.